 Bryobia praetiosa is a small (1/32 inch) mite easily recognized because of its reddish-brown color and long pair of front legs that are often mistaken for antennae.
 Clover mites do not bite.
 They are a nuisance because hot dry weather in the spring and early summer nay cause clover mites to migrate indoors.
 In the fall, the mites may also migrate indoors seeking shelter from low winter temperatures.
 In attempting to remove the mites, homeowners often crush them, leaving red stains on furniture and drapes.
 Mite invasions are most common from vigorously-growing lawns and other vegetation surrounding homes, especially if shrubs are close to or touching the walls.

-Complaints about bites and rashes for which a specific cause cannot be found are often attributed to so-called (and non-existent) "paper mites" or to one of the other mites mentioned above, particularly scabies and bird mites.
-Other biting/stinging pest such as fleas and bedbugs are easily seen and produce very noticeable and characteristic bites and other evidence of their feeding.
+Sensations of bites and rashes for which a specific cause cannot be identified are often attributed to so-called "paper mites" (because they are associated with paper stored in cabinets or boxes) or to "pepper mites" (becuase of black pepper-like specks found on window sills and other surfaces).
+These are not actual mites and In these situations, the objects seen are typically nothing more than debris or possibly "booklice" which are non-biting insects that are sometimes found in old boxes of stored books and papers stored in attics, closets, or garages.
+Other actual biting/stinging pests, such as fleas and bedbugs, are easily seen and produce very noticeable and characteristic bites and other evidence of their feeding.
 Although mites are extremely small, they are usually detectable with the unaided eye (as in the case of bird mites) or by skin scrapings or biopsy or other samples collected and examined by a physician.
 In the case of scabies and straw itch mites, the rash or bites caused by these mites help in identifying them as the cause of the problem.
 However, bit marks (or presumed bite marks) are not entirely reliable on their own to confirm the cause of the problem..
 Very often we unconsciously and repeatedly scratch irritated areas of the skin (particularly at night while sleeping) and this will only worsen the condition.
 Bird mites, "black pepper mites" and "paper mites" are often used as reasons to justify pesticide treatments in homes and offices.
 Pesticide applications made without first identifying a specific pest problem (and target application site) are usually ineffective and should not be used.
 More importantly, repeated and widespread pesticide applications are potentially hazardous to you and others around you.
 This includes constant (and multiple) applications of insect repellents and other insecticides to your skin (which can cause rashes and irritation) and to your clothing and / or bedding.
 You need to identify the cause of a problem before you resort to spraying any pesticides in your home.

 Here are some tips for collecting specimens for identification.